Look for Ron Jeremy making a cameo appearance!

 More Trivia from Cobra

 Matchstick chewing cliche-ridden Lt.
 Marion Cobretti (nickname "Cobra") has a judge, jury and executioner style not dissimilar in attitude to the god-awful Judge Dredd Stallone would later play.
-To be fair to Stallone, the character is obviously meant to be so cliched that he's funny, but despite this it's only worth watching if bad taste 80's cliches are your thing.
-Starring with Stallone is his then-wife Brigitte Nielsen, who I'm sure would rather that this hideous debacle was forgotten, rather than re-released on a shiny new DVD on both sides of the Atlantic.
+To be fair to Stallone, the character is obviously meant to be so cliched that he's funny, but despite this it's only worth watching if bad taste 80's clichés are your thing.
+Starring with Stallone is his then-wife Brigitte Nielsen, who I'm sure would rather that this hideous debacle was forgotten, rather than re-released on shiny new DVD's and Blu-rays on both sides of the Atlantic.

 Having said that...

 ...The movie has its moments and is a potential qualifier for a "so bad it's almost good" entertainment award.
 We have the inevitable cop clichés mixed with popular 80's style movie making (yep, we even have musical montaging too).